Westlake Girls’ High School Westlake Girls’ High School

 Term 3

-Economics Unit: Students will gain insight into the interdependent relationships that exist in the community and how those relationships influence decision-making.
+Economics external: Students will gain insight into the interdependent relationships that exist in the community and how those relationships influence decision-making.
 Students will learn about economic modelling using circular flow and markets.
 This will provide evidence for an internally assessed project.

 Term 4